chipsalliance/Caliptra/doc/Caliptra.md

     * Attestation APIs
     * Internal SoC services
   * Reference implementation
-  * Open Source Reference ( including RTL and firmware reference code):
+  * Open source reference (including RTL and firmware reference code):
-    * For implementation consistency, leverage open source dynamics to avoid pitfalls and common mistakes
+    * For implementation consistency, using open source dynamics to avoid pitfalls and common mistakes
-    * For accelerated adoption (e.g., so that future products can leverage existing designs and avoid having to start the design process from scratch)
+    * For accelerated adoption, so that future products can leverage existing designs and avoid having to start the design process from scratch
     * For greater transparency, to avoid fragmentation in the implementation space
-  * Firmware and RTL logical design are open, managed by consortium.
+  * Firmware and RTL logical design are open, managed by consortium
-* Consistency - across the industry in the internal RoT (iRoT) architecture and implementation
+* Consistency - across the industry in the internal RoT (iRoT) architecture and implementation:
-  * DICE Identity, Measurement and Recovery
+  * DICE identity, measurement, and recovery
 * The silicon iRoT scope includes all datacenter-focused server class SoC / ASIC (datacenter focused) devices (SSD - DC, NIC, CPU, GPU - DC):
   * Critical priority are devices with the ability to handle user plain text data
     * Top priority are CPU SoCs
     * Other examples include SmartNIC and accelerators
-  * Over time scope includes further data center devices
+  * Over time, the scope includes further datacenter devices
     * SSD, HDD, BMC, DIMM

 Explicitly out of scope is how silicon integration into backend work is performed such as: